 Millennials bring a unique perspective to the rental market.
 Their needs and wants differ than those of the generations before them in many different ways.
 This also includes what they are looking for in rental properties.
-In our latest post, we will explore some ways you can make your rental property appeal to millennial renters in Fort Worth.
+In our latest post, we will explore some ways you can make your rental property appeal to millennial renters in Texas.

 As many millennials are finishing school and moving on to the real world, many are unfortunately carrying a large load of debt.
 They are driving up the single-family rental market and staying in their rentals much longer than the generations before them.
 With the high cost of homeownership, along with the responsibilities of owning a home, many are choosing to rent for as long as possible.
 There are a few great things you can do to attract millennials.
 We have included some of these below.

 This generation really understands the importance of looking out for the environment.
 Adding things such as energy efficient light bulbs and alternative energy sources go a long way with this crowd.
 You can add solar panels if that is supported in your area to help them avoid pulling power from the grid.
 You can also do some out of the box things such as using rain barrels to collect water for the yard.
 Or maybe add some well-tinted skylights to add more natural light to the home, while still keeping the temperature down.

 This generation was raised on technology and bringing this into their everyday home life has a lot of appeals.
 First, you can make sure the residence has great wifi.
 Set this up yourself, and factor it into the rental amount.
 You can find many devices out there to help you automate things in your home.
 You can control the lighting, temperature, blinds and even lock up the house, all with a push of a button.
 While you might not make your house a fully-automated wonder, incorporating some of these elements is bound to get the attention of a millennial renter.